Skip to main content

 Uncommon

-• Headache Reported anecdotally; no formal human safety data available
+• Headache: Reported anecdotally; no formal human safety data available

-• Overstimulation Some users report difficulty sleeping or mental over-activity
+• Overstimulation: Some users report difficulty sleeping or mental over-activity

 Safety Profile